educatedBytes/educatedBytes/README.md

 # educatedBytes GmbH

-EducatedBytes GmbH, based in Germany, develops and sells SAP ERP add-on solutions.
-The company was founded by Elena and Michael Keller with the aim of providing the tools and methods they need or use while solving problems.
+educatedBytes GmbH, based in Germany, was founded by Elena and Michael Keller with the aim of providing tools and methods to solve problems in IT sector.
+The tools are primarily add-on solutions for SAP ERP software.